Gangapur, Bhilwara: History

 According to historical evidence, an ancient name of Gangapur was Lalpura, Gangapur is named after the death of Maharani Ganga Bai Scindia.
-It is host to the "Temple of Maharani Ganga Bai Sahib and Gaurav Hiran is the present King."
+It is host to the "Temple of Maharani Ganga Bai Sahib."

 Demographics

 According to India's 2001 census, Gangapur had a population of 18777.
 Males constitute 52% of the population and females 48%.
 Gangapur has an average literacy rate of 59%, lower than the national average of 59.5%: male literacy is 73%, and female literacy is 45%.
 In Gangapur, 16% of the population is under 6 years of age.

 The most commonly spoken language of Gangapur is Mewari.